SolarOrbiterWorkshop/solo8_tutorials/README.md

 ----------------------------------
 #### 4. Pulling the most up-to-date version
-Throughout the workshop, these notebooks were updated and further notebooks were added.
 To make sure that your local repository reflects whats currently here you will need to run a `git pull`.
+This may be needed is you downloaded the notebooks before the 16th September.
 This will pull the most up-to-date version of this repository.
 Before you do this however, you will want to check which remote you have linked to this repository.
-To find out this you can type this in your local `solarorbiter-summerschool-sunpy` repository:
+To find out this you can type this in your local `solo8_tutorials` repository:

 - ```git remote -v```